 15. “Fare Thee Well (Dink’s Song)” – with Gaby and band

 It was an absolute pleasure to experience a variety of songs that I knew very well, and other pieces that I had not yet heard before.
-During the concert, Isaac commented that it was his first time playing many of his original songs live (but it certainly did not show, as he, Gaby, and the band performed almost flawlessly.)
+During the concert, Isaac commented that it was his first time playing many of his original songs live (but it certainly did not show, as he, Moreno, and the band performed almost flawlessly.)

 As the final song came to an end, the audience stood and clapped long and enthusiastically as Isaac and the other performers exited the stage.
 Excited conversation bubbled up amongst attendees as they filed out of the room, and it was clear that the audience had been blown away.
 Overall, I am so thankful to have had the opportunity to experience Oscar Isaac’s remarkable musical talents in person and sincerely hope to do so again in the future.